We may earn a commission for purchases using our links. Learn more

 iPhone network settings are the options that control internet connections on your iPhone allowing you to connect to Wi-Fi and cellular networks.
 Sometimes, your iPhone may have some kind of internet or network related problems making it difficult to connect to Wi-Fi or mobile data.
 When this happens, it means your iPhone network connection has been disrupted.
 Resetting an iPhone’s network settings in most cases should solve any network problems and allow it to properly connect to the internet.

-Resetting network settings on your iPhone will restore configurations for all Wi-Fi, cellular networks, virtual private network (VPN) and every other network-related settings to the default settings, giving you a chance to restart from scratch.
+Resetting network settings on your iPhone/iPad will restore configurations for all Wi-Fi, cellular networks, and every other network-related settings to the default settings, giving you a chance to restart from scratch.
+A reset will also erase virtual private network (VPN) configurations.
 After you finish the reset, you will be automatically reconnected to your carrier but for Wi-Fi and VPN settings, you will need to manually set them up again.

 Before diving in to reset your network settings, it’s important to first ensure that your iPhone connection problem is accurately diagnosed, as resetting network settings will return configurations for all Wi-Fi and cellular networks to the default settings.
 When you have a network connection issue with your iPhone, first make sure that your Wi-Fi router is working properly and you’re closer to it, and that your iPhone is connected to the correct Wi-Fi network.
 If you still can’t connect after doing the above, then try the following three quick tips before resetting network settings.